-Our littlest man is here, but I’m not quite ready to share him just yet, so instead, I’m sharing the before and after of his little Nursery Nook in our Master Bedroom.
+Our littlest man is here, but I’m not quite ready to share him just yet, so instead, I’m sharing the before and after of his little Nursery Nook in our Main Bedroom.

 I looked into getting a rocking cradle, but they’re really only good for 3-4 months.
 I thought about getting a matching IKEA crib that we would eventually move into the twins’ nursery once he’s sleeping through the night, but it was just a little too big for the space.
 So then I started looking at mini cribs.
 And because I’m trying to reduce our impact on the environment, I looked for a used one on Craigslist and after a few weeks of browsing, I found this sold-out Pottery Barn x West Elm Mini Crib.
 (The full-size version is still available here.)